 The panels are packaged with standard packaging made to keep panels secure after manufacturing.
 We do not guarantee the standard packaging to hold up during transport due to road conditions being unpredictable.
-We do take time to ensure a good crate has been assembled but additional packaging may be required prior to transport.
+We do take time to ensure a good crate has been assembled but additional packaging provided by the customer may be required prior to transport.